RiiConnect24/Wii-Guide/_pages/en_US/bluebomb.md

 1. Download the HackMii installer from [the BootMii website](https://bootmii.org/download/).
 1. Unpack it and place the `boot.elf` file in your flash drive.
 1. Connect the flash drive to the console.
 For a Wii mini, the USB port is on the back.
 For a normal Wii, use the bottom port. (or the right port if it's upright).
 1. Turn on your console and navigate to the settings menu.
 On the top right corner you should see a 4-character code like the one in the picture below.
 This code is your System Menu version, take a note of this as you will need it later.
 Afterwards, turn your console off.
+(If you're trying to use BlueBomb to recover from a brick, you can assume your Wii Menu version is 4.3.)
 ![SystemMenuVersion](/images/Wii/SystemMenuVersion.png)
 1. Launch your Linux distro, and ensure you are connected to the internet.
 1. Open the Linux Terminal by pressing `CTRL + SHIFT + T`.